 Prerequisites To Restart Network on Ubuntu 22.04

-– Restart Ubuntu network in command-line
+– Restart the Ubuntu 22.04 network in the command line

-– Setting up Ubuntu network via GUI
+– Setting up the Ubuntu network via GUI

 We also suggest that you can view our Linux VPS plans.

 How to Restart Network on Ubuntu 22.04

 Restart the network in Ubuntu by using the command line.
 If you are using the Ubuntu server version, you are now in the terminal.
 But if you are using the desktop version, access the terminal using the keyboard shortcut Ctrl+Alt+T on Ubuntu.
 There are several commands available for rebooting the network in Ubuntu.
 Some of the commands that are mentioned below should also be applicable for rebooting the network in Debian and other Linux distributions.